goong-io/goong-io.github.io/docs/pages/example/display-and-style-rich-text-labels.md

 ---
 title: Display and style rich text labels
-description: Use the format expression to display country labels in both English and in the local language.
+description: Use the format expression to display country labels in larger size.
 topics:
   - Layers
 thumbnail: display-and-style-rich-text-labels